 You should now see Shopify users, events, and products in your Iterable project.

 In Shopify's admin portal, you can specify the kinds of events that Shopify should send to Iterable.
-After these events have been saved to Iterable, you can use them in segmentation and workflows to create personalized, relevant content.
+After these events have been saved to Iterable, you can use them in segmentation and journeys to create personalized, relevant content.

-Shopify tracks three kinds of events: behavioral, commerce and product.
+Shopify tracks three kinds of events: behavioral, commerce, and product.

 productView- Created when a user views a product